SarkerAnup/be_something/day_2/day_2.md

 # Not Completed

-## Please complete your home and exam.
-If you complete the home work and pass the exam then it going to uploaded.
+## Please complete your homework and exam.
+If you complete the homework and pass the exam then it going to uploaded.

 <hr />